mendersoftware/mender-docs/01.Get-started/01.Preparation/02.Prepare-a-virtual-device/docs.md

 !!!
 Replace above value with actual value that you get.

-Find the IP address of the virtual device (we will save it a shell variable):
+Find the IP address of the virtual device (we will save it in a shell variable):

 ```bash
 IP_ADDRESS=$(docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' "${CONTAINER_ID}")